Introduction

 Imagine a world where:

-This is the future qp360 works toward: a world where health literacy is not a privilege but a shared foundation for well-being.
+This is the future qp360 works toward: a world where health literacy is a foundation for heatlh.

 Building a New Literacy for a New Era